learn-co-curriculum/ios-Swift-Assessment-ClassesInitializersOO/README.md

 1. The `Hospital` class should have a single class function called `referSurgeon` that returns a Surgeon object

 ### 8. Complete the `Vet` class
 1. In the `Vet` class, if the pet being treated is in critical condition you will need a surgeon.
-Create a new variable that's assigned to the return of the `referSurgeon` function
+Create a new variable in the treat funtion that's assigned to the return of the `referSurgeon` function
 2. Use this variable which should be of type `Surgeon` to treat the pet

 ### 9. Create an `Owner` struct